 - Russian SSBNs might be sunk accidentally.
 This could cause Russia’s leaders to fear that the US intended to engage in strategic ASW to try to shift the intercontinental nuclear balance in its favor, possibly in preparations for a nuclear first strike.
-(See the post Strategic ASW in 2021 – A Stunningly Bad Idea for why this would be an astonishingly bad idea).
+(See the post Strategic ASW in 2021 – A Stunningly Bad Idea for why this would be a colossal mistake).
 Every possible precaution should be taken to keep intercontinental nuclear forces out of play.

 Blockade’s biggest con(tra) is that success in blockade’s implementation could push the conflict toward nuclear war.
 Russia’s declaratory policy, its propaganda, and its armaments, taken together, require that we address the question of nuclear escalation.

 Whether damage to its economy brought about by combined Western civil means and global blockade would cause Russia to relinquish any NATO territory gained may ultimately be unknowable (though expert analysis can obviously reduce important uncertainties).
 Expectations for blockade’s influence on Russia’s behavior should not be exaggerated.
 But its negative effects on Russia would seem likely to grow with time.